chrsmj/pngnx23299/README.md

 `ansible-playbook --become-method=su -k -K -i TARGET, -e pngnx_freepbx_upstream=git playbook.yml`

-*Currently (30 November 2023) both the edge tarball and the new GitHub zips are installing properly, but some modules are buggy.*
+*Currently (early 2024) both the edge tarball and the new GitHub zips are installing properly, but some modules are buggy.*

 ### Variable: pngnx_php_version